Medical Certification

 Benefits of a Medical Certification Form

-There are benefits to having a Medical Certification Form on file with your utility.
+There are benefits to having a Medical Certification Form on file with your utility company.

-Verifying your well-being and providing assistance to you in the event of a weather-related emergency, as possible.
-However, submitting this form will not provide you with priority in restoration of electricity service.
+• Verifying your well-being and providing assistance to you in the event of a weather-related emergency, as possible.
+However, submitting this form won't give you priority to have your electricity turned back on faster.

 If you or someone in your home is medically vulnerable, you may consider sending this completed form over to your utility company.